Jessieee-0515/ERP_Prompt-Engineering_Environmental-Analytics/environment_info.md

 ## Language model

-- **Provider / access method:** OpenAI API (`chat.completions`), not the ChatGPT web interface.
+- **Provider / access method:** OpenAI API (`chat.completions`).
 The web interface was used only during early, exploratory iteration on prompt wording (see `docs/known_issues.md` for why this distinction matters) and none of the data reported in the dissertation's quantitative results (Chapter 4) come from the web interface.